muneendra-yeddala/stripecart/README.md

 }
 ```

-- Generate Token for the user entered details
+- Generate Token for the user entered card details

 ```js
     <script>